Does your company struggle to track employee time off balances? Many do.

 If employees can carryover balances from year to year, is there a maximum running balance and if so how many hours?

-If you’d like to ask my opinion on changes you’re looking to make, call me – it’s free and I love talking about these types of things (and fly fishing).
+If you’d like to ask my opinion on changes you’re looking to make, contact us – it’s free and I love talking about these types of things (and fly fishing).
 I’m happy to help – even if you’re not a client of Paystubz.

 By the way, our software has best in class capability when it comes to requesting, approving, awarding and tracking time off balances – it’s quite cool, seriously!
 If you’d like to see how great software can be helpful in your organization, schedule a demo with our on-demand scheduler.